-Every time a business decides to implement a new technology-based operating system, it has to weigh the costs and benefits of “build versus buy.”
+When a business implements a new technology operating system, it must weigh the costs and benefits of "build versus buy."

-At Oodles, our experts suggest that “buy” is the appropriate option for a loyalty rewards service provider for loyalty programs as it is prudent to focus and concentrate its operating resources on the experience and expertise of the consumer base (and expansion) instead of creating a new technology platform.
+At Oodles, our experts suggest that "buy" is the appropriate option for a loyalty rewards service provider.
+It is prudent to focus and concentrate on the experience and expertise of the consumer base (and expansion) instead of creating a new technology platform.
 Multiple technology players have paved specific blockchain paths to different types of business operations, especially in financial services, through the development of distributed ledger systems based on a protocol built by leaders in space, like Ethereum.
 Leveraging this expertise through some form of partnership would be an optimal scenario.

 Also, stakeholders can either set up blockchain-based innovation labs with proof of concepts that appeal to their employees.
 They, they can exploit them as templates for proven protocols to lend consumer loyalty services integrated for blockchain-based loyalty networks.
 Or, they may work collaboratively with other loyalty reward programs organizations to develop solutions that could become industry standards.
-We recommend the latter as the “consortium approach” organized and executed in the financial sector by blockchain development platform providers like Hyperledger and R3.
+We recommend the latter as the "consortium approach" with blockchain development platform providers like Hyperledger and R3.

-Theoretically, loyalty program service providers may develop their platform either on a public or permissioned distributed ledger.
+Theoretically, loyalty program service providers can develop their platform either on a public or a permissioned distributed ledger.
 The public blockchain is not a viable option given that it is open-source.
 It prevents the control that providers of loyalty programs may want as rewards issuers.

-Loyalty rewards providers achieve degrees of transparency and control within a permissioned blockchain, depending on the balance required for scalability and cross-company and cross-industry participation.
+Loyalty rewards providers achieve degrees of transparency and control within a permissioned blockchain.
+But, it also depends on the balance required for scalability and cross-company and cross-industry participation.

-A new interconnected network of incentive programs powered by blockchain technology will enhance redemption rates, boost profitability by repeat customers, and provide a more immersive and satisfying experience for retailers and their customers.
-Blockchain technology is the ideal bridge between customers, retailers, and companies to create enhanced, more personalized incentives and help achieve the unfulfilled promise of the brand loyalty programs today.
+Incentive programs powered by blockchain technology will radically enhance loyalty management for businesses.
+It will augment redemption rates, boost repeat customers, and provide an immersive experience for retailers and customers.
+Blockchain technology is the ideal bridge between customers, retailers, and companies.
+It creates enhanced, more personalized incentives and helps achieve the unfulfilled promise of the brand loyalty programs today.

 Oodles is a blockchain development company that also develops loyalty program management solutions, apps, and websites based on blockchain technology.
 Connect with our blockchain experts for more information.